mozeago/jetpack-compose-training-summary-notes/README.md

 At its core, state in an application is any value that can change over time.
 This is a very broad definition, and encompases everything from a Room database to a variable on a class.
 A stateless composable is a composable that cannot directly change any state.
 State hoisting is a pattern of moving state up to the viewModel to make a component stateless.
+to create a lambda function in kotlin, we use the val/var keyword but not the fun keyword